reeFridge/spiner/README.md

 # spiner
-Spine runtime and ideomatic interface for libspine-sys
+Spine runtime and idiomatic interface for libspine-sys